Intelligent Visual Computing: A Neural Network Approach

 Scores to letter conversions:

 Note: A course grade below C is not a passing grade for graduate students.

 Should you take 574 or 674?

 Both 574 and 674 sections meet at the same time, same location, and have access to the same lectures and course material.
-The programming assignments and reaction report requirements are the same.
-The difference is that 574 requires students to present an existing research paper towards the end of the course (~15 min presentation), while 674 requires students to develop and implement (on their own) a deep learning method related to the topics of the course as a final course project.
+The programming assignments are the same.
+The difference is that 574 requires students to present an existing research paper towards the end of the course (~15 min presentation), while 674 requires students to develop on their own a deep learning method related to the topics of the course as a final course project.
 The project can be an implementation of a (small-scale) research idea/prototype, or could lead to a submission of a research paper in the future.
 The project plan must be first discussed with the instructor (soon after the middle of the semester).
 Students also present their project work towards the end of the course.
 As a result, 674 requires more effort and is more targeted for students interested in graphics+vision research.